laravel/docs/queues.md

     php artisan queue:failed

 The `queue:failed` command will list the job ID, connection, queue, and failure time.
 The job ID may be used to retry the failed job.
-For instance, to retry a failed job that has an ID of 5, the following command should be issued:
+For instance, to retry a failed job that has an ID of `5`, issue the following command:

     php artisan queue:retry 5

-To retry all of your failed jobs, use `queue:retry` with `all` as the ID:
+To retry all of your failed jobs, execute the `queue:retry` command and pass `all` as the ID:

     php artisan queue:retry all